 Chapter 6: Comms and Position Reporting Procedures

-Something about where the VHF stations are.
+There’s also an update in this section about where the VHF stations are.
 Remember, when you’re on VHF you might not be talking direct with an ATSU.
 You can request a direct patch-through on HF or GP/VHF if you need it (and are on Iceland Radio or Shanwick Radio).

 They’ve updated the big pink blob map to show where you should be able to get VHF coverage.
 Here it is.